Metonimie/pasteit/README.md

 # PasteIT #

-Command line application for Mac OX that permits the upload of files to PasteBin.com
+Command line application for Mac OX that permits the upload of files to PasteBin.com This is an educational program, it isn't supposed to be used as professional software!

 ### Information ###